Ah, the Likert scale – a staple in survey research. It’s the ideal tool for measuring people’s opinions and attitudes.

 You can use a frequency distribution to test hypotheses and validate assumptions.
 For example, suppose you hypothesize that the majority of respondents like vegetarian food.
 The frequency distribution can validate or refute this theory.

 By analyzing the frequency of responses, you can calculate various statistical measures such as mean, median, and mode.
 This allows for a more in-depth analysis of the data.
-Consequently, provide insights that may not be immediately apparent from the raw data.
+Consequently, provides insights that may not be immediately apparent from the raw data.

 Respondents choose a response that best reflects their opinion.
 Furthermore, the results are easy to analyze and interpret.